- 15.The Ruins (Negros Occidental)

 Visitors joining The Ruins tours will also appreciate its grounds, made beautiful by manicured lanes, gardens, and arches.
 Though it’s not a grand mansion anymore, The Ruins remains to be one of the most photographed Bacolod tourist spots.

-Kansalakan Enchanted River sits deep within the forests of Negros Oriental.
+Kansalakan Enchanted River is one of the many beautiful places in Visayas and it sits deep within the forests of Negros Oriental.
 People describe Kansalakan as enchanted because of its consistent deep greenish color, something that is rare to find.

 People visit the Kansalakan Enchanted River for its incredible beauty and serene atmosphere.
 The main thing to do here is to bathe in its fresh and clean water.
 The river is decorated with small streams and circular rock formations that serve as small natural pools.
 The most prominent natural water hole is fondly called “ The Eye” by locals.